MLW Fusion Alpha preview: The series finale featuring an MLW Middleweight Championship match - Pro Wrestling Dot Net

 -Tajiri vs. Atsuki Aoyagi for the MLW Middleweight Championship.

 Powell’s POV: This show is billed as the series finale of the MLW Fusion Alpha miniseries.
 MLW will return with the MLW Azteca miniseries starting Thursday, January 6.
-Alpha streams tonight on the MLW YouTube page and FITE TV at 6CT/7ET.
+Alpha streams tonight on the MLW YouTube page and FITE TV at either 6CT/7ET or 7CT/8ET (FITE lists the first time, MLW lists the second).
 The show will be replayed Saturdays on beIN Sports at 9CT/10ET.
 My reviews are usually available during or immediately following the show, and Dot Net Members have exclusive access to my weekly MLW Fusion Alpha audio reviews.

 Be the first to comment